MicrosoftDocs/azure-devops-docs/docs/project/wiki/provisioned-vs-published-wiki.md

 <!--- Supports https://go.microsoft.com/fwlink/?linkid=866310 -->

-With publish code as wiki, you have the following options for maintaining wiki content.
+In Azure DevOps, you have the following options for maintaining wiki content.

 - [Provision a wiki for your team project](wiki-create-repo.md).
 This option supports only one wiki for the team project.
 - [Publish Markdown files defined in a Git repository to a wiki](publish-repo-to-wiki.md).
 With this option, you can maintain several versioned wikis to support your content needs, although it's available only if Azure Repos is enabled.